DarioRoman01/AURA/README.md

 ## What is this?
-This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use
+This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use.

+It is an interpreted language fully built using Go.

 ## Syntax example